vapvarun/buddypress-profanity/README.txt

 Donate link: https://wbcomdesigns.com
 Tags: buddypress, profanity, filter, community, activity, comments, messages
 Requires at least: 3.0.1
-Tested up to: 6.7.2
+Tested up to: 6.8.1
-Stable tag: 2.0.0
+Stable tag: 2.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Keep your BuddyPress community free from inappropriate language with this powerful profanity filtering plugin.
-Maintain a family-friendly environment by ensuring that posts, comments, and messages are clean and respectful.
+With this powerful profanity filtering plugin, you can keep your BuddyPress community free from inappropriate language.
+Ensure that posts, comments, and messages are clean and respectful to maintain a family-friendly environment.

 == Description ==